awslabs/aws-encryption-sdk-specification/keyring-interface.md

 #### Decrypt Data Key

+If the encryption materials do contain a plaintext data key, OnDecrypt MUST NOT decrypt a data key.
 If the [decryption materials](#data-structures.md#decryption-materials) do not include a plaintext data key, OnDecrypt MAY decrypt a data key.
-If the encryption materials do not contain a plaintext data key, OnDecrypt MUST NOT decrypt a data key.

-To do this, the keyring attempts to retrieve a plaintext data key from the input list of [encrypted data keys](#data-structures.md#encrypted-data-key).
+To do this, the keyring attempts to retrieve a plaintext data key using the input list of [encrypted data keys](#data-structures.md#encrypted-data-key).

 If the keyring is able to succesfully get at least one plaintext data key from any [encrypted data key](#data-structures.md#encrypted-data-key) and the [decryption materials](#data-structures.md#decryption-materials) still do not include a plaintext data key, it MUST set one resulting plaintext data key on the [decryption materials](#data-structures.md#decryption-materials).

-If the keyring is unable to get any plaintext data key from the input [encrypted data keys](#data-structures.md#encrypted-data-key) the keyring MUST NOT not update the [decryption materials](#data-structures.md#decryption-materials).
+If the keyring is unable to get any plaintext data key using the input [encrypted data keys](#data-structures.md#encrypted-data-key) the keyring MUST NOT not update the [decryption materials](#data-structures.md#decryption-materials).

 If OnDecrypt updates the [decryption materials](#data-structure.md#decryption-materials) with a plaintext data key,